Sadyr Japarov

-Sadyr Nurgojo uulu Japarov (Note: /səˈdɪər dʒəˈpɑːrəv/; Садыр Нургожо уулу Жапаров, /ky/) (born 6 December 1968) is a Kyrgyz politician who has been serving as the sixth president of Kyrgyzstan since 28 January 2021.
+Sadyr Nurgojo uulu Japarov (Note: /səˈdɪər dʒəˈpɑːrəv/; Садыр Нургожо уулу Жапаров, /ky/) (born 6 December 1968) is a Kyrgyz politician, lobbyist, and legislator who has been serving as the sixth president of Kyrgyzstan since 28 January 2021.
 He previously served as the 22nd prime minister in the 2020 interim government, following the resignation of President Sooronbay Jeenbekov.
-Japarov also became acting president of Kyrgyzstan after Jeenbekov's resignation, but resigned himself on 14 November 2020 to run for the 2021 presidential election, in which he was elected to succeed the acting president, Talant Mamytov.
+Japarov also became acting president of Kyrgyzstan after Jeenbekov's resignation, but resigned on 14 November 2020 to run in the 2021 presidential election, in which he was elected to succeed the acting president, Talant Mamytov.

-Japarov began his political career as a deputy in 2005 after being elected to the Supreme Council and from 2007 served in the presidential administration under Kurmanbek Bakiyev before his overthrow in the 2010 Kyrgyz Revolution.
-From there, Japarov returned working as a deputy and held popular rallies to overthrow the Kyrgyz government during the attempts of seizing the Bishkek White House and allegedly kidnapping an akim, which led for him to flee Kyrgyzstan for exile in 2013 to avoid prosecution.
-Japarov returned to Kyrgyzstan in 2017, where he was arrested and imprisoned for 11 years due to his prior illegal political activities.
-His prison sentence time was cut short after eventually being freed by his supporters during the 2020 Kyrgyz Revolution and leading for his rise to power in Kyrgyzstan.
+Japarov began his political career as a deputy in 2005 after being elected to the Supreme Council and from 2007 served in the presidential administration under Kurmanbek Bakiyev before Bakiyev's overthrow in the 2010 Kyrgyz Revolution.
+Japarov then resumed office as a deputy and held popular rallies to overthrow the Kyrgyz government, supporting attempts to seize the Bishkek White House and allegedly to kidnap an akim, which made it necessary for him to flee Kyrgyzstan in 2013 to avoid prosecution.
+Japarov returned to Kyrgyzstan in 2017, where he was arrested and sentenced to an 11 year prison term due to his prior illegal political activities.
+His prison sentence was cut short when he was freed by his supporters during the 2020 Kyrgyz Revolution, leading for his rise to power in Kyrgyzstan.

-Japarov's presidency is viewed to be authoritarian, as he consolidated power and stifled dissent.
-Prior to Japarov taking charge, Kyrgyzstan was known for having a relatively open political climate compared to other post-Soviet states of Central Asia.
-He reintroduced a presidential system via constitutional and government system referendums which increased his executive powers to absolute and reduced the parliament's influence, as well as creating the People's Kurultai which resulted in Kyrgyzstan facing democratic backsliding.
+Japarov's presidency is viewed as authoritarian, as he consolidated power and stifled dissent.
+Before Japarov took charge, Kyrgyzstan was known for a political climate more open than those of other post-Soviet states of Central Asia.
+He reintroduced a presidential system via constitutional and government system referendums that increased his executive powers and reduced the parliament's influence, as well as creating the People's Kurultai which resulted in Kyrgyzstan facing democratic backsliding.
 Several opposition politicians and activists were detained, independent media outlets have been shut down and journalists arrested, and new laws aimed at suppressing independent media were introduced.
-Under his presidency, the Kyrgyz government has embarked on a vast public spending spree, much of which is going to companies owned by Japarov through complex networks of proxies.
+Under his presidency, the Kyrgyz government has embarked on a program of vastly increased public spending, much of which is going to companies owned by Japarov through complex networks of proxies.